Common SSL Issues and How to Resolve Them

 - Hardcoded HTTP URLs in your website’s code.

-- If you’re using a CMS like WordPress, plugins like Really Simple SSL can help fix mixed content automatically.
+- Use a Plugin: If you’re using a CMS like WordPress, install a plugin like Really Simple SSL to automatically fix mixed content issues.

 3. SSL Certificate Expired